Thursday, September 15, 2022

 Reflect, today, upon the perfect love of the heart of our Blessed Mother.
 That love is capable of rising above all suffering and pain and is the same love God wants to place in your heart.

 Lord, help me to love with the love of Your dear Mother.
 Help me to feel the same holy sorrow she felt and to allow that holy sorrow to deepen my concern and compassion for all those who suffer.
+Mother Mary, pray for us.
 Jesus, I trust in You.
-Mother Mary, pray for us.

-Memorial for Today – Our Lady of Sorrows
+Saint of the Day – Our Lady of Sorrows